mlvats/AWS-Workshops/AWS-serverless-observability.md

 - Amazon CloudWatch can load all the metrics in your account (both AWS resource metrics and application metrics that you provide) for search, graphing, and alarms.
 - Metric data is kept for 15 months, enabling you to view both up-to-the-minute data and historical data.
 - Amazon CloudWatch metrics Link - https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html

+## CLOUDWATCH METRICS, ALARMS, AND DASHBOARDS
+- Application can push custom business and operational metrics to CloudWatch
+- Create alarms based on failure metrics to notify our SRE/SysOps engineers
+- consolidate all these metrics in a single dashboard to ease monitoring tasks.